github2015david/Fast-tokenizers/README.md

 -
 ### 1. Application Overview
 GpuTokenize.py
-  * python and pycuda application
+  * Python and Pycuda application
   * uses Pycuda to tokenize a large input string into tokens.

 Onescan.py
-  * python application
+  * Python application
   * implements the PTB rules to tokenize a large string during one scan.

 GpuTokenize.cu and GpuTokenize.h